Questions concerning getting and maintaining the legal guardianship of a child.

 A simple but important question to ask yourself prior to you taking any steps to establish a guardianship is if you’re truly prepared for the task.
 For finding out, ask yourself the following questions:

-- What type of relationship, personally, do you have with the child?
-Do you wish to act as the legal parent of this child throughout the guardianship?
+- What is your personal relationship with the child?
+Do you wish to assume full legal parent responsibilities throughout the guardianship?

-- What type of relationship do you have with the parents of the child?
-Are they going to support the guardianship, or are they more likely be aggressive, antagonistic, or intrusive?
+- How do you interact with the child’s parents?
+Will they support the guardianship, or are they likely to be confrontational or intrusive?

-- Is the guardianship going to adversely impact you or your family because of your own children, state of health, job, age, or other aspects?
-Do you have the time and energy to bring up a child?
+- Will the guardianship adversely affect you or your family due to your own children, health, job, age, or other factors?
+Do you have the time and energy to care for a child?

 It’s wise to consider your options carefully prior to initiating guardianship proceedings.
 Following you honestly answering the above questions, you might need to rethink your planning.